14 Great Ways to De-stress Before a Move

 The last thing you need on moving day is your four-legged friend running out the door in an unfamiliar area.
 Make sure they’re in a secure place, such as a bathroom or laundry room, and put a “Do Not Open” sign on the door.

-Packing is one of the primary causes of moving related stress because most people underestimate how time-consuming the process is.
-Start early so you don't have to spend every waking minute packing the week prior.
+Packing is one of the primary causes of move-related stress because most people underestimate how time-consuming the process is.
+One of the key ways to de-stress before a move is to start packing early so you don’t have to spend every waking minute packing the week prior.

 Relying on sugar and caffeine to get you through moving day is not the way to go about it.
 You’ll be tired and low on energy in the first place, so eating unhealthily will be your first step to moving day disaster.